bolbovic/geimu/README.md

 - add number of cards that are left in black and white pile
 - create other similar games
 - change raw.json to a different system
+- integrate a correct info and error notification system